 Working in a Climbing Gym or Retail Store

 Finally, you can use your climbing knowledge and passion to snag a slightly more traditional job, like working in a climbing gym or a retail store that sells climbing gear or apparel.
 At a climbing gym, you can either work at the front desk handling check-ins and gear rental or you can work as a route setter, which is likely far more interesting and allows you to be hands-on with the wall much more regularly.
 You can also teach classes at climbing gyms as well as at retail stores like REI that offer courses.

 How Much Money Does a Rock Climber Make?

 It really just depends on how good the climber is and how well-known they are.
 For example, household-name climbers like Chris Sharma and Alex Honnold can make anywhere from about $100,000 to $300,000 per year.
 However, most climbers make far less—according to Rock and Ice, 58% of pro climbers make less than $10,000 per year from climbing.

 Is 25 Too Old to Start Rock Climbing?

 It’s never too late to start rock climbing.
 However, starting at 25 is most likely too late to become a superstar professional climber.
 But, it’s not impossible!

 How Do You Become a Professional Rock Climber?

 Most importantly, you have to climb very hard.
-Beyond that, you need to build a name for yourself with a social media presence, brand sponsorships, winning climbing competitions, and so forth.
+Beyond that, you must build a name for yourself with a social media presence, brand sponsorships, winning climbing competitions, etc.